 Nannies should also avoid entertaining guests that were not approved by the parents beforehand.
 Don't invite friends or a significant other over to the family's house unless the parents have given prior approval.
 Even in that instance, you should be conscious of the amount of time they are visiting and be sure that your main focus is on the kids.

 Be On Time As a Nanny

 It is imperative that you are on time for work as a nanny.
-The reason most families hire a nanny is because the parents are working.
+The reason most families hire a nanny is that the parents are working.
 If you are a live-out nanny and arrive late, you're causing the parents to be late to their job.
 This is considered unprofessional and could affect your job status or pay.

 If you are a live-in nanny, you are expected to be awake and ready to go at a designated time.
 You should never put yourself in a position where you oversleep and your employer must wake you up.
 Not only is that irresponsible, but it is also unprofessional.
 Just because you live in the home doesn't mean your nanny job doesn't have a specific start time.

 An important nanny responsibility is to communicate with the people who hired you: the parents!
 If you don't have time to talk to the parents at the end of the day, then you must find a way to share what happened that day with the children.
 If you need to, you can start a journal or a log where you record important pieces of information such as where you went for nanny activities, what was eaten during the day, how the child's appetite was, what behaviors you saw throughout the day and even any school work that may need to be done.
 These are important pieces of information and should be shared with a parent.